 OxyPlatesTM are made PRAS (Pre-Reduced Anaerobically Sterilized) with our Oxyrase® Enzyme System and unique OxyDishTM plate design.
 The OxyDishTM is specially designed to create a seal that maintains anaerobiosis.
-A silicone OxyPad is provided and is used to facilitate opening and closing the OxyPlate.
 OxyDishTM has a track on the outside of the base and keys inside the lid that ride on that track.
 The open (vented) position is considered the highest point of the lid as it sits on the rails.
-The closed position (sealed) is considered the lowest point the lid as it sits on the rails.
+The closed position (sealed) is considered the lowest point of the lid as it sits on the rails.